Remedies to Explore for Back Pain Relief

 Your core supports your spine, and a well-supported spine hurts less, so work those abs and those back muscles.
 Basic aerobic exercises can give you basic core health, but if you really want to improve your core strength you’ll want to work your way up to free weights at the gym.
 Avoid fixed-movement machines for core exercise if possible, as you want all the little supporting muscles of your body developed alongside the big movers for back pain relief.

 Certain over-the-counter pain relievers, such as aspirin, ibuprofen, and naproxen, can help back pain for short periods of time.
 These medicines belong to a category of pain relief medication called non-steroidal anti-inflammatory drugs, or NSAIDs.
 As much of back pain stems from inflammation of the spine and surrounding musculature, it’s no surprise that these particular drugs can offer relief.
-Just be wary of the extended use of anything other than small aspirin dosages, as NSAIDs can cause gastrointestinal damage over time.
+Just be wary of the extended use of anything other than small aspirin dosages, as NSAIDs can cause stomach and intestinal ulcers, and other organ damage over time.

 Maintaining Mental Health